St. George Jackson Mivart: Mivart's banned theological articles

-The report of the consultor of the Holy Office dealing with Mivart's case significantly does not mention evolution.
+The report of the consultor of the Holy Office dealing with Mivart's case does not mention evolution.

 Death

 Mivart died of diabetes in London on 1 April 1900.
 His late heterodox opinions were a bar to his burial in consecrated ground.
 However, Sir William Broadbent gave medical testimony that these could be explained by the gravity and nature of the diabetes from which he had suffered.

 After his death, a long final struggle took place between his friends and the church authorities.
 On 6 April 1900, his remains were deposited in catacomb Z beneath the Dissenters' Chapel, in the unconsecrated ground of the dissenters' section of the General Cemetery of All Souls, Kensal Green, in a public vault reserved for 'temporary deposits' (most of which were destined for repatriation to mainland Europe or the Americas).
 His remains were finally transferred to St. Mary's Roman Catholic Cemetery, Kensal Green, on 16 January 1904, for burial there on 18 January 1904.